SihaiYu/BRCA_sCRN/README.md

 Preparatory Work
 ============================================================
-To begin with, installing the Python simulator for sCRNs is required to complete this simulation task.
+To begin with, installing the Python simulator for sCRNs is required.

 The Python simulator for sCRNs is developed by Samuel Clamons et. al., and it is available at ["Surface_CRNs"](https://github.com/sclamons/surface_crns) which provides a detailed description of how to use the simulator.